tts/hkidistricts/streets.md

 By trial and error I realized that two districts do not have any streets with the type `drive` so I needed to delete their keys.
 Otherwise the code breaks.
-Proper error handling would be the answer here.
+Proper error handling would be the answer here (I say to myself).

 The core functionality of the plotting code below is verbatim from the subroutine